 WordPress with React - More than a marriage of convenience?!

-The slides for Paul Vincent Beigang's talk can now also be found on Slideshare.
+The slides of Paul Vincent Beigang's talk are now also available on Slideshare.

 Lectures in even more beautiful

-Once again, scribbles of the presentations were made.
-Nicole Lücking, aka @photostroller, has given the presentations her very own touch.
+Once again, scribbles were made of the presentations.
+Nicole Lücking, aka @photostroller, gave the presentations a very special touch.
 A very nice way to get a quick overview of the core topics of a presentation.
 You can find all the Skribbels in her Twitterfeed.
-In her personal blog, Nicole has also summarized her own impressions of WordCamp Frankfurt 2016.
+Nicole has also summarised her own impressions of WordCamp Frankfurt 2016 in her personal blog.

-This one is my favorite at the moment, by the way.
+By the way, this one is my favourite at the moment.
 Because it shows a problem that becomes relevant again and again, especially in our field of activity: The correct handling of WordPress updates.
-The presentation by Marc Nilius, aka @WPSicherheit, can be found here.
+The lecture by Marc Nilius, aka @WPSicherheit, can be found here.

-Note: The cover image is also by Florian Ziegler and can be found in his terrific album for WordCamp Frankfurt 2016 🙂
+Note: The cover picture is also by Florian Ziegler and can be found in his terrific album on WordCamp Frankfurt 2016 🙂